Eschatologue/CM_wiki/docs/equipment/consumeables/potion.md

 *Potion, Common, M-*

-When you drink this potion, you gain a Clim Speed equal to your **:rsc-spd: Speed**{ .em } for 1 hour.
+When you drink this potion, you gain a Clim Speed equal to your **:rsc-spd: Speed**{.mv} for 1 hour.
 During this time, you have **:d20-adv: Advantage**{.d20} on Strength (Athletics) checks you make to climb.
 The potion is separated into brown, silver, and gray layers resembling bands of stone.
 Shaking the bottle fails to mix the colors.

 ---